 Fostering an environment of respect within the classroom is another goal that quality teachers will seek to achieve.
 By learning within a respectful classroom, where everyone is committed to getting along with each other and treating each other with empathy and kindness, students will benefit in ways that go far beyond their success in academic subjects.

 4. Participating in a Community of Teachers Who Inspire Them to Keep Learning, Shifting, and Improving

 As a teacher, achieving the mantle of “great” requires a passion for the profession beyond anything tied to financial reward or recognition.
+After all, teaching is tough work that requires plenty of diligence, long hours, and ongoing education.
 Anyone who is motivated by the idea that teachers have real and unique positioning in the classroom to improve students’ lives has the potential to be great.

 To learn more about American University’s online education programs, click here.